-Cosmetic injections like Botox and dermal fillers are hugely popular treatments.
-These types of treatments are highly versatile and can have several benefits like reducing signs of ageing, adding volume, and creating a smooth and youthful appearance.
-However, it’s essential that you take steps to avoid a botched treatment and stay safe.
+Cosmetic injections like botulinum toxin and dermal fillers are hugely popular treatments.
+These treatments are highly versatile and can have several benefits like reducing signs of ageing, adding volume, and creating a smooth and youthful appearance.
+However, you must take steps to avoid a botched cosmetic injections treatment and stay safe, especially when getting injectables.

 Currently, dermal fillers are unregulated in the UK.
-That means that anyone can do fillers without completing any tests or qualifications.
-Although there are regulations on how cosmetic surgeries can be advertised online, the actual dermal filler industry is highly unregulated.
-Despite there being increased pressure to regulate the sector, the response is slow.
-So, it’s essential you take the time to make your treatment as safe as possible so you can get the best results.
+That means that anyone can give fillers without completing any tests or qualifications.
+Although there are strict regulations for cosmetic surgeries, the dermal filler industry is highly unregulated.
+And despite increased pressure to regulate the sector, the response is slow.

-Botox is slightly different as it’s a prescription-only substance.
-Practitioners can only give patients Botox through a prescription from a qualified prescriber.
-Regulations state that patients have to meet face to face with the prescriber before getting any Botox.
-While this sounds a little better, when it comes down to who can actually prescribe the treatment, the answer is practically anyone.
-Practitioners who perform non-surgical treatment are not legally required to have any qualifications.
+Botulinum toxin is slightly different as it’s a prescription-only substance.
+This means that practitioners can only give patients botulinum toxin if they have a prescription from a qualified doctor.
+Existing regulations state that patients have to meet face to face with the prescriber before getting a botulinum toxin prescription.
+While this sounds a little better, when it comes down to who can prescribe the treatment, the answer is practically anyone.
+Even worse, practitioners who perform non-surgical treatment are not legally required to have any qualifications.

 What are the Signs of Botched Cosmetic Injections?

-When it comes to Botox, there are a couple of signs that it’s not quite right, such as:
+When it comes to botulinum toxin, there are a couple of signs that something is wrong, such as: